-Matt Schroeder is an associate director in BRG’s Discovery and Forensic Technology Services practice.
+Matt Schroeder is a director in BRG’s Discovery and Forensic Technology Services practice.

 He operates out of BRG’s San Diego office but is based in Seattle.
 He helps clients through complex investigations involving digital evidence, providing expert witness testimony in writing, deposition, and court.
 He focuses on issues surrounding trade secret theft, data destruction, incident response, and fraud.